Chafithafid30/delivery-zone-distance-estimator/docs/VERIFICATION.md

 Frontend checks cover successful form submission/reset, preserving input and showing server validation errors after a failed save, and ignoring a stale list response after changing filters.
 These run in a simulated DOM, not a real browser.

-## Not executed in this environment

-- Full-stack `docker compose up` and `docker stack deploy`: Docker CLI is available, but the Docker Engine socket cannot be accessed in this environment.
-Image builds, container startup, Nginx runtime behavior and actual Swarm traffic distribution are not claimed as verified.
-Follow `SWARM-ID.md` for these runtime checks.
-- A real PostgreSQL instance: integration tests use H2; actual PostgreSQL startup, schema validation and queries should be checked through Compose before submission.
-- Browser interaction, layout and accessibility testing: frontend build/type checks do not prove the complete browser experience.
-Use the demo checklist locally.
-- Live Nominatim resolution: the HTTP adapter was verified with a local stub, so current public-service availability/address coverage is not claimed.
-- GitHub Actions: workflow is included but has not run on GitHub yet.

-The project is not deployed and has not been pushed to GitHub from this environment.
-Use the included Git bundle to retain its actual incremental history when publishing.